cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Where the likelihood parameters in the bottom are fixed to their maximum likelihood values, but the parameter $\vec{x}$ indexing the test statistic appears in the numerator of the likelihood ratio.

-When calculating the p-values for these statistical tests, the p-values are calculated at each point in parameter space taking those parammeter values as the null hypothesis, i.e. as $p_\vec{\mu} \equiv p(t_{\vec{\mu}}(\mathrm{data}) ; \mathcal{M}_{\vec{\mu}})$.
+When calculating the p-values for these statistical tests, the p-values are calculated at each point in parameter space taking those parameter values as the null hypothesis, i.e. as $p_\vec{\mu} \equiv p(t_{\vec{\mu}}(\mathrm{data}) ; \mathcal{M}_{\vec{\mu}})$.
 In other words, the observed and expected distributions of the test statistics are computed separately at each parameter point $\vec{x}$ being considered.